3 Ways to Seal Milk Paint

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-Water-Based Polyurethane
+Waterbased Polyurethane

 Let’s start out with my very favorite topcoat.
 Why not?
-If you’ve been around my stuff for a hot minute, you know that I LOVE this water based poly.
+If you’ve been around my stuff for a hot minute, you know that I LOVE this waterbased poly.
 I use it on basically everything.

-Especially if you have a paint sprayer (even a cheap hobby paint sprayer like this one that I used for over 3 years).
+Out of these 3 ways, it’s the most durable option.
+AND, in my opinion, it’s the very fastest option!
+Especially if you have a sprayer (even a cheap hobby paint sprayer like this one that I used for over 3 years).

-It sprays on like a dream, dries quickly and creates a beautiful and durable sheen.
+It sprays on like a dream, dries quickly, and creates a beautiful and durable sheen.
 You can even choose from any sheen from matte to gloss (though my favorite is a mix of matte and satin).
+Learn ALL of my tips and tricks on how to spray polyurethane here!

-You can also brush it on, or an even better option than the paintbrush is to use one of these super handy painting sponges to brush the poly on.
+You can also brush it on, or an even better option is to use one of these super handy painting sponges to apply it.
 I love to get the sponge a little damp before using it.
+If I didn’t have my sprayer, I would choose to use these sponges the most!
+They help reduce brush strokes and create a seamless finish.

 • The most durable finish